Independent Sponsors & Capital Providers Dealmakers Meeting

 lp-header-arrow

-The Independent Sponsors & Capital Providers Dealmakers Meeting is returning to New York in December 2025!
+The Independent Sponsors & Capital Providers Dealmakers Meeting returns to New York in December 2025, bringing together a select group of senior dealmakers for a day of focused networking, dealmaking, and market insight.

 Register Today